domagojk/scalable-arhitecture/README.md

 Since isolated, a component is unaware how we are using its output, which means, we can use it for calculating app state.

-Recycle's store driver uses the state of a component which contains the `aggregate` property.
+Recycle's store driver indentifies a "store component" by an `aggregate` property.

 Aggregate serves as a component initial state and it gives the store driver information about which part of the application state is modifing.